Getting A Job At IBM

 IBM Aptitude Tests

+The IBM aptitude test, or IBM test, is an assessment taken by candidates during the recruitment process that evaluates personality traits, qualities, and behavioural responses.
 IBM uses a range of aptitude tests to select candidates who will fit the culture and ethos of the company.
-The benefit of aptitude tests is that they provide information not always accessible from an interview, like personality traits, qualities and behavioural responses.
 IBM continues its ethos of diversity and inclusion by offering to make any adjustments necessary to make the tests accessible for all.

-As well as the IPAT cognitive ability test mentioned above, the online assessments also cover three additional areas.
+There are three other online assessments you may be given depending on the role you apply for.
 A coding assessment presents either a series of coding challenges or a multiple choice test designed to test your knowledge and ability in programming.
 A video assessment replicates a more traditional interview format and asks the candidate several questions.
 Responses are recorded on video and used as part of the selection process.
-Finally, candidates are expected to complete an English language assessment to help demonstrate your level of proficiency in the English language.
+Finally, candidates are expected to complete an English language assessment to help demonstrate their level of proficiency in the English language.

 IBM Assessment Center and Interview

-Applicants who successfully complete the aptitude tests are invited to move on to the next stage in the IBM hiring process: an assessment center.
-At the assessment center you might be asked to participate in group tasks or give a presentation, and you will likely be required to attend a face to face interview.
+Applicants who complete the aptitude tests are invited to move on to the next stage in the IBM hiring process: an assessment center.
+At the assessment center, you might be asked to participate in group tasks or give a presentation, and you will likely be required to attend a face-to-face interview.
 Interview questions often ask you to explain your capabilities and experience and how you would respond to certain workplace situations.
 IBM recommends you prepare some questions for your interviewer to make sure the company is a good fit for you, as well as you being a good fit for the company.

 Top Tips To Getting Hired At IBM